BlackDevilHacker0001/Basics-For-Hacking/README.md

 # Basics-For-Hacking
-It will tell u some basics for hacking
+It will tell you some basics for hacking
+You should be knowing coding and programming
+You should know basic IT languages like Python because it is the easiest language according to me